 John SlaneyAssistant Coach

 John Slaney was named as a Tucson Roadrunners assistant coach on July 26, 2017 after serving two seasons as an assistant coach with Arizona Coyotes.
-This season marks his eighth overall with the organization and his second with the Roadrunners.
+This season marks his ninth overall with the organization and his third with the Roadrunners.

 Slaney previously spent four seasons as an assistant coach with the Portland Pirates (AHL).
 He started with the Pirates in 2011-12 after finishing his playing career with Plzen HC (Czech) following the 2010-11 season.